DragosDumitrache/one-block/README.md

-# slack-blocks
+# one-block

-`slack-blocks` has started as I needed to start using [Slack's Block Kit](https://api.slack.com/block-kit) for the design of my application.
+`one-block` has started as I needed to start using [Slack's Block Kit](https://api.slack.com/block-kit) for the design of my application.
 While there are [a few Python packages available](#alternative-python-implementations) already, they were either using a license I was uncomfortable with, or have simply not been kept up-to-date.